“So, what can I eat?”

 Red – Apples, cherries, berries, cranberries, tomatoes, beets, strawberries and peppers.
 Red foods are filled with antioxidants like lycopene and anthocyanins that curb free radicals and protect the body from diseases and cancers.
 The reds all benefit the heart and blood vessels.
 Cranberries, in particular have been shown to kill cancer cells and H Pylori, and are particularly beneficial to the Bladder.
 In Asian medicine (Chinese medicine) red belongs to the Summer season and the fire organs of Heart, Pericardium, Triple Burner and Small Intestines.
 Think of your relationships and connections to others.
 More on Apples?

-Purples & Blues – Luscious deep purple foods contain an antioxidant called anthocyanin–another strong protector against free radicals and cancers.
+Purples & Blues – Luscious deep purple foods contain an antioxidant called anthocyanin – another strong protector against free radicals and cancers.
 Flavonoids protect the heart and cardiovascular system.
 In Chinese medicine terms, the purple color will help break through patterns of stagnation that might appear as a purple hue on the tongue, lips and the nails.
 The purple foods help fight off depression and aid skin repair too.
 Find purple in grapes, blackberries, blueberries, black raspberries, beets, boysenberries, elderberries, violets, lavender, purple cabbage, purple basil, plums, figs. Purple also pops up in heirloom roots like varieties of potatoes, yams and sweet potatoes.

 Orange – Orange fruits and vegetables are bursting with beta-carotene, Vitamin A & C which are great for your eyes, heart, skin and reducing risk of cancers.
 They also boost the immune system strongly.
 Oranges fall mostly under the rule of the Earth element in Chinese medicine, benefiting the Spleen and Stomach, helping to build a strong foundation.
-Find orange in carrots, pumpkins, yams, lentils, winter squash and oranges.
+Find orange in carrots, pumpkins, yams, lentils, winter squash, oranges and other citrus.